higebobo/hugo-contentful-blog/README.md

 npm run build
 ```

-## Automatically build and publish
+## Build automatically and publishment

-If you want automatically build and publish the site contents,
+If you want build automatically and publish the site contents,
 see this instruction

 [Running static site builds with GitHub Actions and Contentful \| Contentful](https://www.contentful.com/blog/2020/06/01/running-static-site-builds-with-github-actions-and-contentful/)